renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_needs.md

 - Alternative: {rewrite the success criteria in an alternative way following all the rules, except starting with "Ensure" or "Avoid"}
 - Justification: {"Why is this still considered an ASPIRATIONAL ideal for my role, rather than a solved criteria?
 And why isn't it easily solved these days?}
 - Score: {explain how it impacts each factor of the composition score}
-- Metrics: {multiple metrics with detailed count, proportion or average metrics with detailed explanation of how to measure}
+- Metrics: {multiple metrics with detailed count, proportion or average metrics with detailed explanation of how to measure the success.
+Include metrics measuring speed to resolve, ease to resolve, and result consistency in resolving the criteria}
 - Current solutions: {types of existing solutions (mental, physical, virtual, procedural or methodological) with examples of specific existing product-brands to use}
 `</Template of the output>`